kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 ## IngressGroup
 IngressGroup feature enables you to group multiple Ingress resources together.
 The controller will automatically merge Ingress rules for all Ingresses within IngressGroup and support them with a single ALB.
-In addition, most annotations defined on a Ingress only applies to the paths defined by that Ingress.
+In addition, most annotations defined on an Ingress only apply to the paths defined by that Ingress.

-By default, Ingresses don't belong to any IngressGroup, and we treat it as a "implicit IngressGroup" consisted of the Ingress itself.
+By default, Ingresses don't belong to any IngressGroup, and we treat it as a "implicit IngressGroup" consisting of the Ingress itself.

 - <a name="group.name">`alb.ingress.kubernetes.io/group.name`</a> specifies the group name that this Ingress belongs to.

     !!!note ""
-        - Ingresses with same `group.name` annotation will form as a "explicit IngressGroup".
+        - Ingresses with same `group.name` annotation will form an "explicit IngressGroup".
         - groupName must consist of lower case alphanumeric characters, `-` or `.`, and must start and end with an alphanumeric character.
         - groupName must be no more than 63 character.